nikhilnagaraju/Random-Kan-Fact-API/README.md

 ## API overview

-The API is RESTFUL and returns results in JSON.
+The API is RESTFUL and returns results as JSON.
 You should always url-encode parameter values when using the API.
 The examples in this document do *not* url-encode parameter values.
-JSON formats returned by the API are as below:
+The example endpoints for all types of operation and JSON formats returned by the API are as below:

 ### GET random fact